NirupamReddy2/NirupamReddy2/README.md

 - 👋 Hi, I’m @NirupamReddy2
-- 👀 I’m interested in Machine Learning, Data Science and Web Development
+- 👀 I’m interested in Machine Learning, Data Science, Web & App Development
-- 🌱 I’m currently learning Machine Learning and competitive programming
+- 🌱 I’m currently learning App develeopment using Flutter

 <!---
 NirupamReddy2/NirupamReddy2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.